vbifonixor/spa-starter-api/README.md

 [![Coverage Status][ico-code-climate]][link-code-climate]
 [![Quality Score][ico-code-quality]][link-code-quality]

-SPA Starter Pack API written in Lumen 5.4
+SPA Starter Pack API is written in Lumen 5.4, you can see a fully functional [demo here](https://spa-starter-api.herokuapp.com).

 ## Features